liuweiyu/MPI/WebCrawler/README.txt

-This is a simple web crawler, which starts from www.utah.edu and go through all urls in domain of "utah.edu" and download the pdf file has the content of "admission".
-It also avoids inaccessible urls and robot exclusion standard.
+This is a simple web crawler, which starts from www.utah.edu, goes through all urls that have not been requested previously in domain of "utah.edu" and downloads pdf files with content of "admission".
+It also jumps inaccessible urls and avoids robot exclusion standard.